Other Leaves: Louisiana

-- Under the Louisiana Pregnancy Disability Leave Act, employers with more than 25 employees must provide six weeks to four months of leave to qualifying employees.
-See Pregnancy Disability Leave
+- Louisiana employers with 26 or more employees must provide six weeks to four months of leave for pregnancy, childbirth and related medical conditions.
+See Pregnancy Leave.

-- Under Louisiana's Military Relief Act, an employer may not terminate, penalize or otherwise discriminate against an employee because the employee is a member of or serves in the armed forces, Louisiana state militia or other military forces.
+- An employer may not terminate, penalize or otherwise discriminate against an employee because the employee is a member of or serves in the armed forces, Louisiana state militia or other military forces.
 See Military Leave.

-- Employees are allowed one day of paid leave for jury duty.
+- An employee must be allowed to attend jury duty.
 See Jury Duty Leave.

-- Currently, Louisiana has no statute that requires private employers to provide voting leave to employees.
+- Louisiana does not have a law that requires an employer to provide voting leave to employees.
 See Voting Leave.